trnguyen1510/Data_Science_Projects/ML_MentalHealth_TechWorkplace/README.md

-# Project Name
+# Machine Learning Topic: Mental Health in Tech Workplace
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+Other DSWG projects can be found at the [main GitHub repo](https://github.com/trnguyen1510/Data_Science_Projects).

+Or can be found on my website: [NguyenProgramming](https://www.nguyentech.org/)

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+Our objective is to analyze the attitude of tech workers towards mental health and the main predictors of mental health illness in the U.S. tech workplace.
+We explore and analyze the dataset "Mental Health in Tech workplace survey 2014", with questions had questions pertaining to how mental health is perceived at tech workplaces by employees and their employers.

 ### Methods Used
 * Inferential Statistics